 If you’re not sure where to start, you can buy pre-made blog kits which are perfectly pretty and come with everything you need to brand your own blog.
 I’ve purchased blog kits in the past from Etsy and Creative Market.

 Next, I suggest investing in pre-made blog templates so you can easily re-create Pinterest-friendly headers for all of your blog posts.
 You can find some for free online, but you can also buy your own kits on Etsy or Creative Market and many are less than $15!
 It’s well worth it and will make your life so much easier.
+For more of my favorite blogging resources, check out this post.

 Not building a list